stompweb/Post-Type-Description/README.md

 Post Type Description
 =====================

-Adds the ability to add a description to your post type in your template.
+Adds the ability to add a description to your post type in your theme templates.

 ![Overview](http://d7c3hoiply1bq.cloudfront.net/wp-content/uploads/2014/01/Post-Type-Description.png)